 Nets reach agreement with Hollins to become coach

-NEW YORK (AP) — The Brooklyn Nets reached an agreement in principle Wednesday with Lionel Hollins to become their coach, moving quickly after the departure of Jason Kidd.
+NEW YORK (AP) — The Brooklyn Nets say they have reached an agreement in principle with Lionel Hollins to become their coach, moving quickly after the departure of Jason Kidd.

-The deal with the former Memphis Grizzlies coach comes two days after the Nets made a trade with Milwaukee to allow Kidd out of his contract so the Bucks could hire him.
+The deal with the former Memphis Grizzlies coach comes just two days after they made a trade with Milwaukee to allow Kidd out of his contract so the Bucks could hire him.

-Nets general manager Billy King and his assistants then met with Hollins on Monday night and again Tuesday before agreeing to the deal.
+The Nets then met with Hollins on Monday and Tuesday before agreeing to the deal on Wednesday.
 Terms were not disclosed.

-Hollins led Memphis to 56 victories and the 2013 Western Conference finals before he and the Grizzlies parted ways.
-The Nets considered him last year after firing P.J.
-Carlesimo before hiring Kidd.
+Hollins led Memphis to the 2013 Western Conference finals before he and the Grizzlies parted ways.
+The Nets considered him last year before hiring Kidd.